 What is Meta Refresh Redirect?

 302 and 301 redirects are redirections on the server level so that a URL changes to another URL on another server.
-But meta refresh redirect is completely different from both other redirects.
+But the meta refresh redirect is completely different from both other redirects.
 Because meta refresh is a type of redirect that is operated and happens on page level instead of server level.

 <http-equiv=”refresh” content=”0; url=https://example.com/”>